jupyter/accessibility/testing/scripts/testing-script-template.md

 | 9.  | |
 | 10. | |

 Scripts can have as many or as few steps as needed to complete the task.
-Some steps may not need expected behavior, but try to add expected behavior as consistently as possible.
+Some steps may not need expected behavior, but try to add expected behavior as it can help implementation.